 8.11 Rapporteur group meeting reports

-a meeting report be prepared soon (preferably within one week) after the conclusion of each rapporteur group meeting and submitted to TSB as a TD .
-The report includes (see [ITU-T A.1], Appendix I):
+It is recommended that a meeting report be prepared soon (preferably within one week) after the conclusion of each rapporteur group meeting and submitted to TSB as a TD for publication not later than seven calendar days before the start of the SG (or WP) meeting, except for rapporteur group meetings held less than 21 days before a SG (or WP) meeting (see [ITU-T A.1], clause 3.3.3).
+TSB can provide assistance with Rapporteur report format.
+The report should include (see [ITU-T A.1], Appendix I):

-Dates and venue

-Chairman of the meeting

-Attendance list with affiliation

-Agenda of the meeting

-List of documents considered with source

-Summary of results and an outline of any outstanding issues

-Any outgoing liaison statements/communications sent to other organizations
+a) brief summary of contents of report;

+b) conclusions or Recommendations sought to be endorsed;

+c) status of work with reference to work plan, including baseline document if available;

+d) draft new or draft revised Recommendations (see clause 7.2);

+e) draft liaison in response to or requesting action by other study groups or organizations;

+f) reference to contributions;

+g) reference to liaison statements from other organizations;

+h) major issues remaining for resolution and draft agenda of future approved meeting, if any;

-Response to question on knowledge of IPR
+i) response to question on knowledge of patents;

-Future activities (see also Appendix II of Recommendation A.1)
+j) list of attendees with affiliation.

-9. Working party meetings and reports
+9. Meeting of Questions during working party or study group meetings, and reports

-Rapporteurs may be asked to chair a meeting of a group during the time the SG or WP is meeting.
+Rapporteurs may be asked to chair a meeting of a Question during the time the SG or WP is meeting.
 These meetings are not the same as the rapporteur group meetings described above and the stricter rules of the WP or SG apply – especially those that relate to document submission and approval (see details in [ITU-T A.1], clause 2.3.3.13).

 In particular, documents are divided into: